kubetail-org/edge-csrf/src/nextjs/README.md

 yarn add edge-csrf
 ```

-To integrate Edge-CSRF with [Next.js](https://nextjs.org/), create a middleware file (`middleware.ts`) for your project and add the Edge-CSRF middleware:
+Next, create a middleware file (`middleware.ts`) for your project and add the Edge-CSRF middleware:

 ```typescript
 // middleware.ts